Dynamic Game Semantics: Dynamic Bicategorical Semantics

-To summarize, we have defined bicategorical ``universes'' of dynamic and intensional computations, i.e., CCBoCs, introduced our variant of System T, viz., System $\text{T}_\vartheta$, and given an interpretation of the latter in the former as well as a sufficient condition, namely PDCP, for the interpretation to satisfy the DCP.
+To summarize the present section, we have defined bicategorical `universes' of dynamic, intensional computations, viz., (CC)BoCs, presented the simple functional programming language FPCF, and given an interpretation of the latter in the former as well as a sufficient condition, namely, the PDCP, for the interpretation to satisfy the DCP.
+Hence, our research problem (described in Section~\ref{Introduction}) has been reduced to giving a standard structure for FPCF in a game-semantic CCBoC that satisfies the PDCP.

-Thus, our research problem has been reduced to giving a CCBoC of games and strategies that satisfies the PDCP.
-We develop a new variant of games and strategies, called \emph{dynamic games and strategies}, in Section~\ref{DynamicGamesAndStrategies} and show that they form a CCBoC that satisfies PDCP in Section~\ref{DynamicGameSemanticsOfSystemT}.